About the Program

 Paul Pierson, Professor.
 Public Policy, political economy, american politics, social theory.

-Alison Post, Assistant Professor.
+Alison Post, Associate Professor.
 Regulation, infrastructure, water and sanitation.

 Gerard Roland, Professor.
 Institutions and development, culture and economics, political institutions and economic outcomes, European Parliament and European institutions, reforms in China/North Korea/Eastern Europe.